p493z3r0/a32nx/docs/README.md

 #### Not solved or missing

-- :x: pitch normal law (C* law) creates a too small pitch rate on low speed or g-load on higher speeds
+- :x: Normal Law (Pitch) creates a too small pitch rate on low speed or g-load on higher speeds
+- :x: Rotation Law
 - :x: High speed protection
 - :x: High angle of attack (AoA) protection
-- :x: alternative law
+- :x: Alternative Law
-- :x: direct law (in flight)
+- :x: Direct Law (in flight)
-- :x: simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work
+- :x: Simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work

 #### Considered solved